orbitartprint/bballorbit/src/blog/content/transition-offense.md

 <div class="infobox" style="display:flex; gap:20px; align-items:center;">
   <!-- Left Text -->
   <div style="flex:2;">
-    <h4>Ready to turn these ideas into real training?</h4>
+    <h4>Want game-like drills that build faster transition automatically?</h4>
     <p>
-      If you want to move beyond traditional drills and design practices that actually build decision-making, spacing and player IQ, I created a complete resource that puts the CLA into action:
+      If you're ready to take this a step further, I created a complete resource with 100+ small-sided games that teach the habits you want in transition — speed, spacing, advantage creation, and instant decision-making.
     </p>
     <p>
       👉 <a href="/ssg-playbook">The Ultimate SSG Playbook – 100+ Competitive, Game-Like Drills</a><br>
-      A full system of small-sided games that teach the game through problems, not patterns — including ready-to-use constraints and progressions for every age group.
+      A full framework for developing transition instincts through purposeful constraints — not scripted patterns.
     </p>
     <p>
       <a href="/ssg-playbook">→ Learn more</a>